opentargets/gentropy/docs/howto/python_api/c_applying_methods.md

 The available methods implement well established algorithms that transform and analyse data.
 Methods usually take as input predefined `Dataset`(s) and produce one or several `Dataset`(s) as output.
 This section explains how to apply methods to your data.

+The full list of available methods can be found in the Python API [documentation](../../python_api/methods/_methods.md).

 ## Apply a class method

 Some methods are implemented as class methods.
 For example, the `finemap` method is a class method of the [`PICS`](../../python_api/methods/pics.md) class.
 This method performs fine-mapping using the PICS algorithm.
 These methods usually take as input one or several `Dataset`(s) and produce one or several `Dataset`(s) as output.